ZSBiolab/GAPE/README.md

 Please install the necessary libraries according to the following requirements.
 This program support running in the Linux or Windows system.
+We suggest using the conda-environment to manage your program.

 ### Dependency library